-How To Be Carbon Neutral: 16 Ideas To Cut Your Carbon Footprint
+How To Be Carbon Neutral: 16 Ways To Reduce Your Footprint

 Many people are not aware of their carbon footprint and daily greenhouse gas creation.
 Unfortunately, the carbon levels of the planet continue to rise, causing multiple complex problems and contributing toward global warming.

 That’s why everyone should try to take steps to reduce the carbon footprint they release into the atmosphere, no matter how small.

 Check out some easy but functional ideas below if you’d like to cut your carbon footprint but don’t know where to begin.

 Why is it important to lower our global carbon footprint?

 Lower carbon emissions will mean lower impacts of climate change which will benefit the planet.
 Fewer carbon emissions mean that the sea and water temperature rise levels will be slower.
 When there are fewer carbon emissions, air quality improves, there are fewer extreme weather changes, and the economy boosts.

 Cutting your carbon footprint will positively affect the environment around you.